-A cold climate heat pump can lower your heating costs considerably and double as a cooling system in the summer.
+A heat pump can lower your heating costs considerably and double as a cooling system in the summer.

-Heat pumps draw heat from the environment and move it indoors to heat your home, or move it outdoors to cool your home.
+Heat pump systems draw heat from the environment and move it indoors to heat your home or move it outdoors to cool your home.
 Air-source heat pumps gather heat from the ambient air, while ground-source or geothermal heat pumps extract it from the ground.
-Heat pump technology has evolved in recent years, and new ductless air-source models are designed to excel in cold climates like Vermont’s.
-The efficiency and cost savings of switching to heat pumps can be significant, depending on the fuel you currently use.
+Heat pump technology has evolved in recent years, enabling this equipment to perform well in cold climates like Vermont.
+Combining heat pumps with solar energy collection can be a great choice for creating an efficient and eco-friendly home.
+Heat pump efficiency can come with significant cost savings, depending on the type of fuel you currently use.

 How Do Heat Pumps Work?

-While most heating systems burn fuel, a heat pump moves existing heat from one place to another.
-In the case of an air-source heat pump, heat is collected from the exterior air, concentrated via an outdoor compressor, and distributed inside through an indoor room unit.
-Heat pumps require electricity to run, but can deliver more energy than they use.
-In summer, a heat pump’s operation is reversed to air condition your home by moving heat from indoors to out.
+While most heating systems burn fuel or utilize electric resistance, a heat pump moves existing heat from one place to another.
+In the case of an air-source heat pump, heat is collected from the outdoor air, concentrated via a compressor, and distributed inside through an indoor room unit.
+Heat pumps require electricity to run but can deliver more energy than they use because they are concentrating and moving heat rather than generating it directly.
+In summer, a heat pump’s operation is reversed to air condition your home by moving heat from indoors to outdoors.

 - Effectively heat and cool with a heat pump system